-- Travel that is part of an activity organized by your host school. - Travel with AFS Hong Kong volunteer who is at least 25 years of age. - Travel with host family member who is at least 25 years of age.
+- Travel that is part of an activity organized by your host school. - Travel with your Support Contact. - Travel with host family member who is at least 20 years of age.

-You can also request for an Independent Travel waiver after being on the program for at least six months (approx. after Chinese New year).
+You can also request for an Independent Travel waiver after Chinese New Year.
 Independent travel is when you traveling alone or with friends, away from your host community for up to one day (no overnight) outside of Hong Kong.